 PostgreSQL Database Migrations

 Standard PostgreSQL import and export tools work with Amazon Aurora, including pg_dump and pg_restore.
-Amazon Aurora also supports snapshot import from RDS for PostgreSQL, and replication with AWS Database Migration Service (DMS).
+Amazon Aurora also supports snapshot import from Amazon RDS for PostgreSQL, and replication with AWS Database Migration Service (AWS DMS).

 Commercial Database Migrations

-Amazon Aurora with PostgreSQL compatibility provides an ideal environment for moving database workloads off of commercial databases.
+Amazon Aurora PostgreSQL-Compatible Edition provides an ideal environment for moving database workloads off of commercial databases.
 PostgreSQL has functional capabilities which are a close match to those of commercial database engines, and Aurora delivers the enterprise-grade performance, durability, and high availability required by most enterprise database workloads.
-AWS Database Migration Service (DMS) can help accelerate database migrations to Amazon Aurora, and you can use it at no charge for six months when the target database is Aurora.
+AWS Database Migration Service (AWS DMS) can help accelerate database migrations to Amazon Aurora, and you can use it at no charge for six months when the target database is Aurora.

 Pay Only for What You Use

 There is no up-front commitment with Amazon Aurora; you simply pay an hourly charge for each instance that you launch.
 And, when you’re finished with an Amazon Aurora DB Instance, you can easily delete it.
 You do not need to over-provision storage as a safety margin, and you only pay for the storage you actually consume.
 To see more details, visit the Amazon Aurora Pricing page.